TabbycatDebate/tabbycat/CONTRIBUTING.rst

     $ dj compilemessages -l es

 As it stands Heroku needs the .mo files pre-compiled (see `issue in Heroku Python buildpack <https://github.com/heroku/heroku-buildpack-python/issues/198>`_, so these are committed to Git.
-Note that the English (``en``) language files should not be compiled; their sole purpose is to provide a source language for Transifex.
+Note that the English (``en``) language files should not be compiled; their sole purpose is to provide a source language for `Crowdin <https://crowdin.com/project/tabbycat>`_.

 Strings defined in Vue files must similarily be marked with ``gettext`` but must be added manually to ``tabbycat/locale/LANGUAGE_CODE/djangojs.po``, for each language supported.
 These can then compiled to javascript bundles using::